 - The starch in the potatoes actually helps to thicken the sauce and the stand time is necessary to allow the sauce to thicken further before serving.
 Don't skip it.

-- To peel or not to peel?
+- To peel or not to peel the potatoes for scalloped potatoes?
 Traditional scalloped potatoes are peeled.
 It's perfectly acceptable to leave the peel on, if you prefer.
 When using Yukon Golds, the peel is very thin, anyway.
 Go with your preference.

 - When layering the potatoes, they should overlap, don't leave gaps.